mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 versions a value without a unit may be rejected.
 Note that since the granularity of the intervaltimeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

+## Router Diagnostics

+The `router_diagnostics` output for a schemarouter service contains the following fields.

+* `queries`: Number of queries executed through this service.
+* `sescmd_percentage`: The percentage of queries that were session commands.
+* `longest_sescmd_chain`: The largest amount of session commands executed by one client session.
+* `times_sescmd_limit_exceeded`: Number of times the session command history limit was exceeded.
+* `longest_session`: The longest client session in seconds.
+* `shortest_session`: The shortest client session in seconds.
+* `average_session`: The average client session duration in seconds.
+* `shard_map_hits`: Cache hits for the shard map cache.
+* `shard_map_misses`: Cache misses for the shard map cache.

 ## Limitations